ietf-wg-deleg/draft-ietf-deleg-requirements/draft-ietf-deleg-requirements.md

 * DELEG should allow for backward compatibility to the conventional NS-based delegation mechanism.
 That is, a zone operator who wants to maintain a single source of truth of delegation information using DELEG should be able to easily have Do53 delegations derived from it.

-* DELEG should be easily extensible, much like Extension Mechanisms for DNS {{?RFC6891}}, allowing for the incremental addition of new parameters without needing all of the heavy lifting that is expected for the initial deployment.
+* DELEG should be extensible and allow for the easy incremental addition of new delegation features after initial deployment.

 * DELEG should support an in-band means for the child to signal to the parent that parent-side records related to the child should be updated, akin to CDS/CDNSKEY {{?RFC8078}}.